Next NMPAN webinar:

 Slide presentation only here

-Animal Welfare Best Practices
+Animal Health & Welfare Best Practices

 Do you slaughter animals under inspection (or want to)?
 Then watch this webinar featuring Ben Meyer of Revel Meat Company who recently completed a Robust Systematic Humane Handling & Slaughter Plan with the help of a consultant and is now happy to share it with others.
 Also on the panel was Dr. Sallee Dixson, DVM, of the USDA FSIS.
 Dr. Dixson is currently a Supervisory Public Health Veterinarian (SPHV) Relief with Denver District.
 Her career with FSIS includes five years focused on the humane handling (HH) of livestock and good commercial practices (GCP) for poultry.
 As the first Humane Handling Enforcement Coordinator, she served as the primary national FSIS contact for issues on HH and GCP issues, oversaw the national coordination of HH/GCP policy implementation for FSIS, and coordinated with the 15 DVMSs on correlation of HH/GCP activities among districts.